yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-id-generator.markdown

 {gcard}
 {gcard:The Client}
-The following should be added to your PU {{pu.xml}} used to deploy the client application:
+The following should be added to your PU `pu.xml` used to deploy the client application:
 {code:title=The Client}
 <context:component-scan base-package="com.gigaspaces.idgenerator.client" />
 <os-core:giga-space-context/>